Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

 \section{Conclusion and Avenues for Future Research}

 This paper has highlighted several key areas where general-purpose \acp{zkp} can address the shortcomings of existing implementations of privacy-oriented digital identity infrastructures.
-In particular, they can help address key requirements of anonymous credentials in self-managed digital identity projects that previously have been pointed out by various sources~\citep[e.g.,~][]{feulner2022ticketing, schlatt2021kyc,sedlmeir2022ssidps,schellinger2022mythbusting, hardman2020zkpsavvy} but that are not present even in advanced solutions like such as Hyperledger Aries~\citep{young2022real}.
+In particular, they can help address key requirements of anonymous credentials in self-managed digital identity projects that previously have been pointed out by various sources~\citep[e.g.,~][]{feulner2022ticketing, schlatt2021kyc,sedlmeir2022ssidps,schellinger2022mythbusting, hardman2020zkpsavvy} but that are not present even in advanced solutions like such as \ac{aca-py}~\citep{young2022real}.
 We illustrated that the key features that anonymous credentials need to support broad adoption in practice can be implemented with relatively limited effort using \acp{snark}.
-Related research such as work by \citet{rosenberg2022zkcreds} has already provided provable security for similar approaches, and we argue that the universality of the existing tooling makes implementations and audits much easier to perform and more battle-tested with general-purpose \acp{zkp} than with approaches such as \ac{cl} and \ac{bbs+} signatures.
+Related research such as work by \citet{rosenberg2022zkcreds} has already provided provable security for similar approaches, and we argue that the universality of the existing tooling makes implementations more flexible, audits easier to perform, and core cryptographic components more battle-tested with general-purpose \acp{zkp} than with approaches such as \ac{cl} and \ac{bbs}+ signatures.